Lakshmiec/Lakshmiec/README.md

 ### 🌟 My Journey So Far

-I love blending code, creativity, and curiosity to build intelligent systems that solve real-world problems.
-My journey has taken me from Kerala to Singapore to the UK—along the way, I earned my Masters in Computing (AI) from the National University of Singapore (NUS), and built LLM-powered chatbots, predictive models, and data-driven apps for finance, EdTech, and more.
-I’m happiest when experimenting with new tech, geeking out over ML papers, or helping others learn.
+I'm an AI engineer who builds systems with LLMs, multi-agent frameworks, and machine learning.
+My path took me from Kerala to Singapore to the UK—starting as an application developer at Oracle, then realizing my real interest was in what AI could do with data.
+That led me to pursue my Master's in Computing (AI) from the National University of Singapore, and since then I've been building LLM-powered chatbots, translation workflows, RAG systems, and automation tools.
+I'm happiest when I'm solving a tricky technical problem or experimenting with new frameworks.

 - 🎓 MSc in Computing (Artificial Intelligence), National University of Singapore (NUS)

-- 🧠 Specializing in Artificial Intelligence & Machine Learning
+- AI Engineer specializing in LLMs, NLP & Multi-Agent Systems
-- 🛠️ Python, LLMs, LangChain, FastAPI, React, Cloud, and more
+- Python, LangChain, CrewAI, AutoGen, FastAPI, React, Docker, AWS
-- 🚢 Building, breaking, and learning—one project at a time
-- ✨ Always up for a chat about tech, travel, or your next big idea!
-- 🔧 Currently freelancing, working on AI/ML projects that leverage cutting-edge AI techniques.
+- Currently freelancing and actively looking for AI engineering roles
-- 🌍 Based in the UK 🇬🇧 (but always online 🌐)
+- Based in London, UK 🇬🇧